TheLandfill/cpp_cli/README.md

     1. It is not a good idea for me to try to implement all the flags for `gcc`, but I made sure that cpp_args_parser can handle up to 5000 aliases, which is more than enough for gcc (which has around 2000) to handle.

 ## Goals Completed
+1. Convert library to a single file for the user to include.
+    1. Doing so would solve the issue of Windows specific compilation, as it would automatically be taken care of by the compiler.
+    1. Due to the nature of the algorithm, it has a one time use so it should only be included once, meaning the hit from making the functions inline shouldn't be any worse than just having the library.
+    1. It makes the algorithm easier for the user to include and use.
 1. Make sure that symlinks work on Windows.
 1. Fix response to nonexistant flags.
 Right now, it just crashes the program with a seg fault.
 I can either make it ignore them or treat them as non-options.
 1. Fix response to providing arguments to options that do not take arguments.